 Frequently Asked Questions

-View commonly asked questions related to therapy with us, and psychotherapy in general.
+View commonly asked questions related to counseling in Washington DC and psychotherapy in general.
 Your active participation and dedication is extremely crucial to your success.

 Here you will find the newest and most up to date new articles in the field of counseling and psychotherapy.
-Topics cover anxiety, psychotherapy, and depression.
+Topics cover eating disorders, anxiety, psychotherapy, and trauma or PTSD.